 One of the ways we cripple our children is to assume that there’s nothing going on inside their heads until we liberate them from their emptiness by creating magical experiences, demonstrating vital life skills, delivering cautionary homilies, and directing them to perform endless sequences of illuminating and character building tasks.

-We adults are continuously imparting our multifarious forms of wisdom – filling time and space with a kind of “greatest hits of human culture” – completely heedless of our young people’s ongoing inner lives and internal processes.
+Responsible educators are expected to be continuously imparting officially sanctioned forms of wisdom – filling time and space with a steady stream of “greatest hits of human culture” – completely heedless of young peoples’ ongoing inner lives and maturing sense of individual efficacy and purpose.

 How do I know this?
 I know it because, even as a presumably autonomous adult, I struggle to maintain enough control over the allocation of my mental energies to keep my trains of thought on the rails.
 Unless, as an adult, you have achieved the holy grail (some entity or another demonstrates the concrete value of your thinking by remunerating you for it), thinking for any length of time is difficult to defend as a productive activity.
 And writing in order to think is just one notch above chin stroking (on the scale of credible productivity) when there’s bread to be put on the table.
 There’s always something quite important I should be accomplishing instead.